NexPlayer/Unity-SDK/unity.md

 ![](images/image68.png)

-The NexPlayer package is composed by 3 different packages, the NexPlayer SDK that is obligatory import to use NexPlayer, the NexPlayer full feat sample, it contain different samples in order to know the possibilities of NexPlayer and finally the NexPlayer simple sample, it contain a sample scripts to know how to use the sdk.+
+The NexPlayer package is composed by 3 different packages, the NexPlayer SDK that is mandatory to import to use NexPlayer; the NexPlayer full feat sample, which contains different samples in order to know the possibilities of NexPlayer and finally the NexPlayer simple sample, which contains sample scripts to know how to use the SDK.

 The NexPlayer™ package supports multiple Unity versions (2021.2.X, 2021.1.X, 2020, 2019).